 - For research and analytical purposes.
 For this purpose, we typically use all categories of information that we collect.

 - To send you marketing notices including promotions of our products and services.
 For this purpose, we typically use contact information, demographic information, and location information.

 Who We Share Information With

 - Social networks.
-We share data with social networks when we advertise through their platforms.
+We share Internet activity data with social networks when we advertise through their platforms.

 - Data partners.
 In the United States, we participate in cooperative data sharing programs for marketing purposes, where participants provide customer contact information for U.S. customers and purchase history information to the program vendor.
+We provide account information and Internet activity information to these data partners.
 This sharing allows participants to identify and segment persons who may be interested in the participants' products and services in order to target such persons with relevant marketing.
 In connection with our participation in these programs, we share U.S. customers' names, physical addresses, aggregate transaction information, and purchase history information with other companies for their marketing purposes.
-If you are a U.S. customer and you do not wish to have your name, physical address, transaction and purchase history information disclosed or used through these cooperative programs, you may choose to not participate and can let us know by contacting us via the methods set forth on https://www.burton.com/us/en/contact-us.
+(We do not generally share names and addresses with social networks.)
+If you are a U.S. customer and you do not wish to have your name, physical address, transaction or purchase history information disclosed or used through these cooperative programs, you may choose to not participate and can let us know by contacting us via the methods set forth on https://www.burton.com/us/en/contact-us.

 Otherwise, we will keep the information we hold about you for as long as we believe is necessary to provide you the products, information and services you requested or as reasonably use for commercial purposes unless you tell us you want us to stop holding the information.
 We retain behavior information collected through Google Analytics for a period of 50 months and delete such information at the end of this period.